dullhunk/whats-the-story-learning-glory/index.md

 <!-- ## Teaching Glory? not really-->

-## The Stories from Media Relations
+## The Stories from Staff in Media Relations

 How do these stories reflect the values and purpose of the University, as told in press releases from its staff in the [media relations team](https://www.manchester.ac.uk/about/news/contact-media-relations/)?
 We counted the occurrences of keywords in ten years worth of annual press releases from 2015 to 2024.
 The table below shows an analysis of the frequency of keywords `STUDENT*`, `LEARN*`, `TEACH*` and `RESEARCH`.